Information for Birth Relatives

 If you are willing for your child to be adopted, a social worker who works for the court will visit you and make sure that you understand what adoption is all about.
 They need to be sure that you are willing to agree to your child’s adoption freely and without any conditions.
 If this social worker is satisfied that you have thought about it carefully and know what you are doing, you will be asked to sign a formal document giving your agreement.

+We appreciate that this is likely to be a very difficult time for you and you may be worried about what adoption means for you and your child.
 If you are not happy about your child being adopted it is important for you to seek legal advice from a solicitor as soon as possible.

 Aspire Adoption can offer you support if you have a child who is being adopted or who has been adopted.
 We also manage any indirect exchanges of information (letterbox) or direct contact set up between you and your child’s adoptive family, including those set up by Bournemouth, Dorset or Poole before Aspire became operational in July 2017.